0atman/noboilerplate/scripts/38-autism.md

 ## Ursa Minor

-Because the 7 brightest stars of Ursa Minor always appear in the sky together, we have given them a name, a classification to separate them from all the other stars in the night sky, such as Ursa Minor Beta, where the Hitch-Hikers Guide to The Galaxy is published.
+Because the 7 brightest stars of Ursa Minor always appear in the sky together, we have given them a name, a classification to separate them from all the other stars in the night sky, such as Ursa Minor Beta, where, according to Douglas Addams, the Hitch-Hikers Guide to The Galaxy is published.

 But constellations do and don't exist.